What do you hope your faculty and staff feel as they end the year?

 - What’s your fondest memory from the past year?

 Isn’t laughing the best?
 And it’s important!
 Even if you don’t see yourselves as funny or silly, work together as an administration team to have some fun and create space to laugh at your end-of-year meetings.
-Perform a song and dance, write a funny poem about the year in review, play a game, host a trivia contest using Kahoot, or plan a reverse scavenger hunt.
+Perform a song and dance, write a funny poem about the year in review, host a trivia contest using Kahoot, or create your own end of the year bingo.
 Whatever you do, have fun and laugh!